-Shaka McGlotten is Professor of Media Studies and Anthropology at Purchase College-SUNY, where they also serve as Chair of the Gender Studies and Global Black Studies Programs.
-Their work stages encounters between Black study, queer theory, media, and art.
-Their research focuses on networked intimacies and messy computational entanglements as they interface with QTPOC lifeworlds.
+Shaka McGlotten is Professor of Media Studies and Anthropology at Purchase College-SUNY, where they also serve as Chair of the Gender Studies and Global Black Studies programs.
+An anthropologist and artist, their work stages encounters between black study, queer theory, media, and art.
+They have written and lectured widely on networked intimacies and messy computational entanglements as they interface with qtpoc lifeworlds.

 They are the author of Dragging: Or, in the Drag of a Queer Life (Routledge, 2021) and Virtual Intimacies: Media, Affect, and Queer Sociality (SUNY, 2013).
 They are also the co-editor of two edited collections, Black Genders and Sexualities (with Dana-ain Davis, Palgrave, 2012) and Zombies and Sexuality (with Steve Jones, McFarland, 2014).
 Their work has been supported by Data & Society, the Alexander von Humboldt Foundation, Akademie Schloss Solitude, and The Andy Warhol Foundation.